 In the beginning, I watched simply for the storylines and the characters.
-As the seasons progressed, I began to notice the styles of clothing, the attention to period detail and the political references.
-Now, with the series drawing to a close, I find myself in the kitchens, bars and restaurants, with The Unofficial Mad Men Cookbook.
+As the seasons progressed, I began noticing the clothing styles, the attention to period detail, and the political references.
+Now, with the series drawing to a close, I find myself obsessed with The Unofficial Mad Men Cookbook.

-The book is filled with recipes that tie into the series, with commentary on when each dish or drink appears and its context, both in the show and the period.
+The book ties recipes into the series.
+The authors explain when each dish or drink appears and its context, both in the show and the period.
 I’m giving away a copy of the cook so you can join in Mad Men-era fun – details and the entry form follow the recipe.

 For a bloggers’ Mad Men finale party, I decided to make Date Nut Bread.
 Technically, the recipe (as described in the book) is linked to the Drapers; Betty makes it for Sally’s sixth birthday party in Season 1 and Don’s paramour, Sally’s teacher Suzanne Farrell, makes it for Don in Season 3.

 But my date nut bread is for Peggy and Joan.
-The determined girl who wants to leave Brooklyn far behind and the office manager who has almost as many secrets as Don are the ones I watch for as the plot turns and twists.
+The determined girl who wants to leave Brooklyn far behind and the office manager who has almost as many secrets as Don are the focus of my attention.